Skip to content

 Returns

-Checks out a specific version of the Table
+Checks out a specific version of the table This is an in-place operation.

 Parameters